-One of the difficulties following the Paleo diet is figuring out what to eat.
+But one of the difficulties following the Paleo diet plan is figuring out what to eat.

-Because the diet is so specific, sometimes it’s hard to find a delicious meal that meets all the Paleo requirements.
+Because the diet is so specific, sometimes it’s hard to find a delicious meal that meets all the Paleo criteria.

 No beans, no dairy, no bread, no high-starch vegetables, and no grains.

 Just to name some not-to-eat foods on Paleo.

 Basically, all foods and ingredients used in everyday cooking are off limit.